-The centerpiece of summer fun for the LGBTQ community is Pride season in June.
-In a typical year, you’d find several celebrations across the city, but 2021 will be a bit different.
-Northalsted Market Days Festival has been pushed until later in the summer, and the renowned Pride Parade has officially been rescheduled for October 3.
-Chicago Pride Fest is tentatively scheduled for October 1-2, leading right into the parade.
+The centerpiece of summer fun for the LGBTQIA+ community is Pride season in June.
+In 2023, you'll find several celebrations across the city including the renowned Pride Parade on June 25 and the Chicago Pride Fest, which is scheduled for June 17 and 18, leading right into the parade.

 Life isn't just cocktails and dance floors, though—when you're in Northalsted you'll want to enjoy some of the shopping you can't do anywhere else.
 If you're seeking out your best look in the big city, check out CRAM Fashion for stylish attire and accessories, Ragstock for affordable clothing or Beatnix for vintage.

 Catch drag and trans showgirl experiences in different areas of the city.
 Just north of the Loop, dodge bridal parties and guys agog to check out art from some of the country's most beautiful performers at the Baton Show Lounge.
 At the Kit Kat Lounge and Supper Club, located just north of the heart of Northalsted, a posh venue with a huge martini menu guarantees good times.